-This table offers a quick reference of the required OSHA 29 CFR 1910.95 sections for occupational hearing testing.
+This table briefly references the required OSHA 29 CFR 1910.95 sections for occupational hearing testing.

 When testing with SHOEBOX, the mandated frequencies, intensity, and noise monitoring are pre-populated with OSHA testing requirements as shown below.
 The range of tone intensity for occupational testing is from 0 dB(HL) to 90 dB(HL).
 The ambient noise monitoring is set to ‘OSHA’ by default in this test configuration to facilitate ongoing ambient noise monitoring.

 In addition to meeting the OSHA requirements for hearing testing equipment, SHOEBOX remains committed to customer satisfaction, product quality, and regulatory compliance.
 The company maintains an ISO 13485 quality management system and the following medical device registrations:

 - Listed as a Class II medical device with US FDA

 - Licensed as a Class II medical device with Health Canada

 In addition to meeting the ANSI/ASA S3.6-2018 and IEC 60645-1:2017 Type 3 Audiometer Standards, SHOEBOX Audiometry also complies with the following:

 - Algorithms comply with ISO 8253:2010 Part 1: Pure-tone air and bone conduction audiometry

 - Calibrations comply with ANSI/ASA S3.6-2018 and IEC 60645-1:2017